harness/developer-hub/docs/software-engineering-insights/sei-integrations/jenkins/sei-jenkins-use-cases.md

 ---
-title: Harness CI/CD Use Cases
+title: Jenkins Use Cases
-description: Recommended Widgets and Metrics for Harness CI/CD Integration
+description: Recommended widgets and metrics for the Jenkins integration
 sidebar_position: 15
-sidebar_label: Harness CI/CD Use Cases
+sidebar_label: Jenkins Use Cases
 ---

-This topic provides use cases for some of the most popular widgets available with the Harness CI/CD integration, which help teams measure metrics such as job frequency, success rate, duration, and lead time, supporting continuous improvement in delivery workflows.
+This topic provides use cases for some of the most popular widgets available with the Jenkins integration, which help teams measure metrics such as job frequency, success rate, duration, and lead time, supporting continuous improvement in delivery workflows.

 ## Key widgets

 ### Measure deployment frequency and change failure rate

 For teams working on DevOps, DORA metrics like Deployment Frequency and Change Failure Rate are important.
-If your team uses Harness as the CI and CD tool, the following widgets can help you identify delays in delivery and monitor the effectiveness of your recovery from issues.
+If your team uses Jenkins as the CI and CD tool, the following widgets can help you identify delays in delivery and monitor the effectiveness of your recovery from issues.

 * [Create a DORA profile](/docs/software-engineering-insights/sei-profiles/workflow-profile#dora-profile)
 * [Deployment Frequency](/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics/dora-metrics#deployment-frequency)